PersatLab/Mechanotaxis/README.md

 # Mechanotaxis
-Here you can find the code and data used in the paper Mechanotaxis directs Pseudomonas aeruginosa twitching motility.
+Here you can find code and data used in the paper "Mechanotaxis directs Pseudomonas aeruginosa twitching motility".

 The analysis for our paper combines codes for Matlab, ImageJ and Python.